Get

 Image By: IVL, Shutterstock

 The Siberian cat is Russia’s national cat.
 While the breed may be gaining popularity in the US, they’re been admired for centuries.
-Without much interference in the Siberian forest, the cats adapted to the world around them.
+With little interference in the Siberian forest, the cats adapted to their surroundings.
 The first mention of the Siberian was in 1000 A.D., but it wasn’t until the late 20th century that the breed reemerged.

 The Siberian is an affectionate sweetheart that is beautiful and majestic, and we’ll examine their temperament and healthcare requirements below.